wso2/docs-choreo-dev/en/docs/manage-databases-and-caches/choreo-managed-caches.md

 4. Click **+ Create** and select **Choreo-Managed Cache** as the data store type.
 Provide a display name for this server and follow the instructions.
 5. Select a preferred cloud provider (AWS, Azure, GCP, or Digital Ocean).
     - The cloud provider provisions the compute and storage infrastructure for your data store.
-    - The unctionality remains the same across cloud providers, though service plans and costs may differ.
+    - The functionality remains the same across cloud providers, though service plans and costs may differ.
 6. Select a region for your data store.
     - Available regions depend on the selected cloud provider.
 Choreo currently supports US and EU regions across all providers.
 7. Select a service plan.